Poincaré conjecture: Solution

 Sometimes, an otherwise complicated operation reduces to multiplication by a scalar (a number).
 Such numbers are called eigenvalues of that operation.
 Eigenvalues are closely related to vibration frequencies and are used in analyzing a famous problem: can you hear the shape of a drum?
 Essentially, an eigenvalue is like a note being played by the manifold.
 Perelman proved this note goes up as the manifold is deformed by the Ricci flow.
 This helped him eliminate some of the more troublesome singularities that had concerned Hamilton, particularly the cigar soliton solution, which looked like a strand sticking out of a manifold with nothing on the other side.
 In essence, Perelman showed that all the strands that form can be cut and capped and none stick out on one side only.

 Completing the proof, Perelman takes any compact, simply connected, three-dimensional manifold without boundary and starts to run the Ricci flow.
 This deforms the manifold into round pieces with strands running between them.
 He cuts the strands and continues deforming the manifold until, eventually, he is left with a collection of round three-dimensional spheres.
 Then, he rebuilds the original manifold by connecting the spheres together with three-dimensional cylinders, morphs them into a round shape, and sees that, despite all the initial confusion, the manifold was, in fact, homeomorphic to a sphere.

 One immediate question posed was how one could be sure that infinitely many cuts are not necessary.
 This was raised due to the cutting potentially progressing forever.
 Perelman proved this cannot happen by using minimal surfaces on the manifold.
-A minimal surface is essentially a soap film.
+A minimal surface is one on which any local deformation increases area; a familiar example is a soap film spanning a bent loop of wire.
 Hamilton had shown that the area of a minimal surface decreases as the manifold undergoes Ricci flow.
 Perelman verified what happened to the area of the minimal surface when the manifold was sliced.
 He proved that, eventually, the area is so small that any cut after the area is that small can only be chopping off three-dimensional spheres and not more complicated pieces.
 This is described as a battle with a Hydra by Sormani in Szpiro's book cited below.
 This last part of the proof appeared in Perelman's third and final paper on the subject.